FredHutch/Oncoscape/INSTALL.md

 make installLocal
 ```

 After the Oncoscape has been successfully built and installed, you should test it to ensure that everything is working as expected.
-This an be accomplished by running the provided 'test' make target.
-Before running the test suite (or running the Oncoscape app itself), you'll need to create a directory to store user data and create a new Windows System evironment varible named "ONCOSCAPE_USER_DATA_STORE" with a value of file://c:\\\\path\\\\userdata" (replacing the "path" and "userdata" with the correct path and target directory on your system.
+This can be accomplished by running the provided 'test' make target.
+Before running the test suite (or running the Oncoscape app itself), you'll need to create a directory to store user data and create a new Windows System environment variable named "ONCOSCAPE_USER_DATA_STORE" with a value of file://c:\\\\path\\\\userdata" (replacing the "path" and "userdata" with the correct path and target directory on your system.

 With the userdata directory in place and the environment variable set, the test suite can be executed with the following command: